 Photo: Wikimedia Commons / El Gráfico

-One of the footballing greats of the 1950s and 60s, Omar Sivori seemed way ahead of his time with some of his skills and tricks, including his trademark tunnel (nutmeg).
+One of the footballing greats of the 1950s and 1960s, Omar Sívori seemed way ahead of his time with some of his skills and tricks, including his trademark tunnel (nutmeg).

 Sívori started his career at River Plate and didn't waste any time in showing the club's fans exactly what he was about.
-Despite his small stature and inexperience, he immediately showed real confidence in his ability, and there was almost an arrogance about him when he was on the ball.
+Despite his small stature and inexperience, he immediately oozed confidence on the pitch, and there was almost an arrogance about him when he was on the ball.
 Sívori's dribbling and pace when running with the ball were phenomenal, whilst his flicks, feints and movement highlighted his invention and speed of thought.
-He'd only just turned twenty as he helped River Plate regain the Argentine title in 1955, before winning the following two titles as well.
+He'd only just turned twenty when he helped River Plate regain the Argentine title in 1955, before winning the following two titles as well.